-Often overlooked because the country’s name is still synonymous with the Yugoslavian War of the 1990s, Bosnia & Herzegovina deserves your attention, and my goal with this travel guide is to spark your desire to visit.
+Often overlooked because the country’s name is still synonymous with the Yugoslavian War of the 1990s, Bosnia & Herzegovina deserves your attention.
+It’s one of the most underrated destinations in Europe.

 Not a lot of people backpack or travel through the country but it is rich in history, culture, and natural beauty.

 Three major religions (Islam, Roman Catholic, and Serbian Orthodox) all come together in this small area to form a vibrant blend of cultures.
 You’ll hear the Muslim call to prayer over the minarets one minute, and church bells ringing from a nearby church the next.